 The jury is a committee comprised of three to five RUSA members who have demonstrated interest in or experience with library service to labor groups.
 Nominees will be reviewed in a closed meeting of the committee during Midwinter.

-To nominate a library or library system, download and complete the nomination form and submit to the committee chair, Phebe Dickson, [email protected] The nomination form can be found on the RUSA Update Resources page.
+To nominate a library or library system, complete the nomination form.
+The nomination form can be found on the RUSA Update Resources page.
 Non-ALA members must submit their nominations to the committee chair.

-Submit the following materials with the nomination form to the Committee Chair, Phebe Dickson, [email protected]:
+Submit the following materials in the nomination form:

 a.
 Type of project